devab2081/ethical-hacking-learning-daily-log/Day-06/explain.md

-# Simple Explanation – Day 6
+# OWASP Top 10 – Simple Explanation (Day 06)

-This file explains today's topic in simple terms for beginners.
+## What is OWASP?
+OWASP is a global organization that focuses on improving software security.

-## What is this topic about?
+## What is OWASP Top 10?
--
+OWASP Top 10 is a list of the most common security problems found in web applications.

-## Why is it important?
+## Why is it Important?
+Many developers are not aware of security risks.
+OWASP Top 10 helps teams understand and prevent common attacks.

+## Who Should Learn This?
+- Web developers
--
+- Security testers

-## How it is used in security?
--
+- Students learning cybersecurity